Moving from Santa Ana to Sacramento, CA

 Unemployment rate 7.0% 7.7%

-• Sales taxes match in Sacramento and Santa Ana, so your day-to-day spending on taxable goods shouldn’t be affected by the move.
+• Sales taxes match in Sacramento and Santa Ana.
+Taxable spending stays level through the move.

-If you’re used to living on $3,000 a month in Santa Ana, you’d need roughly $1,260 to maintain the same lifestyle in Sacramento.
+If you live on $3,000 a month in Santa Ana, you'd need roughly $1,260 to maintain the same lifestyle in Sacramento.

 How life is different in Santa Ana vs. Sacramento

-Before you move, see how life stacks up in Sacramento compared to Santa Ana.
-You should compare everything from weather and cost of living to politics, safety, and population.
-This side-by-side breakdown will help you figure out which city matches your lifestyle and priorities.
+Life in Sacramento compared to Santa Ana differs across weather, cost of living, politics, safety, and population.
+The side-by-side breakdown below helps you figure out which city matches your lifestyle and priorities.

 Santa Ana Sacramento